zhoujing89/EMV-3D-CNN/README.md

 - [Requirements](#requirements)
 - [Installation](#Installation)

-A detailed tutorial video can be found below to guide users through our web-based system at [seeyourlung.com.cn](https://seeyourlung.com.cn).
+Here is a detailed tutorial video can be found below to guide users through our web-based system at [seeyourlung.com.cn](https://seeyourlung.com.cn).